 Having said that, allowed me to get rid of some of the anxiety and stress.
 It allowed me to deliver my presentation with a bit more confidence.
 I have to say, that helped me a lot.

-If it is such a pain, why am I persevering with this?
+If it is such a pain, why am I persevering in doing this?

 Good question.
 Although, I do not like the spotlights.
 I do like the attention afterwards.
 The questions, the congrats, the mentions on Twitter, the requests for advice.
 This is all very gratifying and enjoyable.
 It gives self-esteem and confidence.